cdrckrgt/FEBOL.jl/docs/batchsim.rst

         # return a Float64 describing cost
     end

-For example, the :code:`ConstantCost` model has the following.
+For an example, let's examine the :code:`ConstantCost` model, which applies the same cost at each step.
+This cost might represent the time each step takes.
 ::

     type ConstantCost <: CostModel